data-steve/data-steve.github.io/_posts/2016-05-24-setting-up-r-notebook.md

 5.)
 Set the YAML output options from `output: html_document` to `output: html_notebook: default`

-Don't forget that with the new daily build of RStudio you can pull the Rmd file out of the RStudio IDE and edit it in a separate pain.
+Don't forget that with the new daily build of RStudio you can pull the Rmd file out of the RStudio IDE and edit it in a separate pane.
 Simply grab the document tab and pull it away, as you would tabs in your browser or Sublime.